 Before taking your silver jewelry to an appraiser with a view to selling it, make sure that it looks its best.
 A simple clean with a soft toothbrush, warm water and mild liquid soap is often sufficient.

-If you want to sell your sterling silver or fine silver jewelry, visit Pinto Cash For Gold at our convenient Yonge and Eglinton location for an appraisal or contact us online more information.
+If you want to sell your sterling silver or fine silver jewelry, visit Pinto Cash For Gold at our convenient Yonge location for an appraisal or contact us online more information.